zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 You can choose to download either the MSI installer or the ZIP file.
 If you choose the former just run the MSI file to install it.
 If you choose to download the ZIP file simply extract it to your preferred location.

-The distribution files contain the following:
+The distribution files include the following directories:

 *   **\js** - Kendo UI minified JavaScript files.
-*   **\styles** - Kendo UI minified CSS files and background images used by the themes.
+*   **\styles** - Kendo UI minified CSS files and images used by the themes.
 *   **\src** - Complete JavaScript, CSS and C# source code.
-> **Note**: The source code is available only in the commercial distribution of Kendo UI Complete for ASP.NET MVC.
+The source code is available **only** in the commercial distribution of Kendo UI Complete for ASP.NET MVC.
 *   **\wrappers\aspnetmvc\Binaries** - Kendo UI Complete for ASP.NET MVC assemblies.
 *   **\wrappers\aspnetmvc\Examples** - a sample ASP.NET MVC application.
 *   **\wrappers\aspnetmvc\EditorTemplates** - ready-to-use editor templates based on various Kendo UI widgets.